 At the beginning of a new project, new project settings must be defined.
 If continuing an existing project, the current project settings are saved and applied to all surveys taken within the project.
-Within the software, new project settings are entered in the "New Project Settings" window (Figure 3).
-For the testing protocol outlined in this document, the "Y-Reference" is specified as the longitudinal joint (cold joint) within the project settings for all data collected and the Y--Reference side is always specified as the Left.
+Within the software, new project settings are entered by pressing the "New Project" button on the Project Settings window (Figure 3).
+For the testing protocol outlined in this document, the "Lateral Offset Reference" is specified as the longitudinal joint (cold joint) within the project settings for all data collected and the Lateral Offset Reference side is always specified as the Left.
 All other inputs vary from project to project.
-The inputs of "New Project Settings" are discussed herein.
+The inputs of "Project Settings" are discussed herein.
 All inputs listed should also be entered into the "RDM Project Title Page" form by the recorder (see Appendix A1).